- Telecom Billing Tutorial

 Telecom Billing - Support & Maintenance

-Support and maintenance is an integral and the most important part of an telecom operation.
-Custom satisfaction directly depends on how efficient and how good support is being provided to them.
+Support and maintenance is an integral and the most important part of a telecom operation.
+Customer satisfaction directly depends on how efficient and how good support is being provided to them.
 If customer is being put in the loop and he is not getting good response for the problem/issue raised, simply customer would switch to another available operator.

-System support and maintenance: This includes keeping the BSS (Business Support Systems) and OSS (Operation Support Systems) running and in good health.
-If there is any issue in any of the systems ( Billing, Provisioning, Network, Mediation, Customer Care etc.) then it is looked by the specialists and fixed with-in a minimum time frame.
+System support and maintenance − This includes keeping the BSS (Business Support Systems) and OSS (Operation Support Systems) running in good health.
+If there is any issue in any of the systems ( Billing, Provisioning, Network, Mediation, Customer Care, etc.,), then it is looked by the specialists and fixed within a minimum time frame.

-Customer Support: This includes fixing all the issues related to customer provide and services.
+Customer Support − This includes fixing all the issues related to customers.
 A customer complains through customer care or call center and then issue flows at different stages.
-This issue could be related to signals, call drop, voice or data download quality, wrong bill, some dispute, service activation or termination etc.
+This issue could be related to signals, call drop, voice or data download quality, wrong bill, some dispute, service activation, or termination, etc.

-System upgrades: This includes upgrading any existing system with the latest version to provide more stable and flexibility in the business.
-New version of any system come along with new features to cater new business requirements.
+System upgrades − This includes upgrading an existing system with the latest version to provide more stability and flexibility in the business.
+New version of any system comes along with new features to cater new business requirements.
 This also includes hardware upgrade to maintain system performance and for more storage as well.

 There are always different levels of support kept in place by the service providers.
-These levels handle different type of issues depending of their nature and severity.
-Most commonly used support levels are as follows:
+These levels handle different types of issues depending on their nature and severity.
+Most commonly used support levels are as follows −

-Level 1: Customer contacts to customer support which could be a call center and customer support specialist listen customer problem and suggest a solution on the spot.
-For example there could be some problems which can be resolve by simply re-starting the phone.
-So an efficient customer care specialist knows about such type of problems and can suggest a solution without escalating the issue (usually called a trouble ticket) to the next level.
+Level 1 − Customer contacts the customer support, which could be a call center and customer support specialist listens to customer problem and suggests a solution on the spot.
+For example, there could be some problems, which can be resolved by simply restarting the phone.
+So, an efficient customer care specialist knows about such type of problems and can suggest a solution without escalating the issue (usually called a trouble ticket) to the next level.

-Level 3: These are different department specializing in their area like core engineering, radio planning, billing, provisioning, order management etc. If issue is escalated to them then they analyze the problem and try to find out the root cause of the problem.
-Most of the times issue will be diagnosed and fixed by third level support because they are highly skilled engineers specialized in their area.
-There may be situation when issue can not be fixed at 3rd level support because it may be related to core functionality of the system which is not modifiable by 3rd level support.
-In such case issue is further escalated to 4th level support.
+Level 3 − These are different departments specialized in their areas like core engineering, radio planning, billing, provisioning, order management, etc. If issue is escalated to them, then they analyze the problem and try to find out the root cause of the problem.
+Most of the times, issue will be diagnosed and fixed by third level support because they are highly skilled engineers specialized in their area.
+There may be situation, when issue cannot be fixed at 3rd level support because it may be related to core functionality of the system, which is not modifiable by 3rd level support.
+In such a case, issue is further escalated to 4th level support.